 We’ve talked a lot about copywriting and freelance writing, but if your specialty is in the world of social, capitalize on that.
 Many small brands and businesses may not have an internal social media team but still need help with their social platforms.

 If you’re an experienced social media professional or writer, offering your services as a highly specialized social media copywriter is definitely a proven money maker.
-From crafting a brand’s voice and tone on social to actually sitting down and copywriting posts’ captions, social media writing is a growing money-making opportunity.
+From crafting a brand’s voice and tone on social to actually sitting down and copywriting posts’ captions, social media writing is a growing money-making opportunity as far as online jobs goes.

 18. Consult as a social media community manager